Fast Posterior Probability Sampling with Normalizing Flows and Its Applicability in Bayesian analysis in Particle Physics: Conditional Normalizing Flows for the Near Detector fit at T2K

 Here, $L$ corresponds to the Cholesky decomposition of the covariance matrix $\Sigma = L L^T$, and $\mu$ represents the mean of the $\mathbf{x}$ distribution.
+Both the Cholesky matrix and the mean are learned and directly output by the first encoder network only, and we note its parameters as $\psi$.
 The only requirement for this linear flow is that $L$ is a lower-triangular matrix with strictly positive diagonal elements.
 This first step is important for two reasons.
 Firstly, it prevents training instabilities by initially shifting and scaling $p(\mathbf{u})$ to cover $p(\beta | \mathbf{X}_d)$.
 More crucially, it empowers the complex flows to fully use their expressiveness in learning local non-Gaussian characteristics, rather than expending their potential on locating and scaling $\mathbf{u}$.

 During this step, the loss function can be expressed as :

 Here, $\sigma^i$ corresponds to the i-th diagonal element of $L$.
 To maintain clarity, we have purposefully refrained from introducing an additional summation that would account for the mean loss expectation across various datasets $\mathbf{X_{d}}$.